 - The second rescuer arrives on the scene and identifies himself as a trained CPR rescuer.
 He asks if he can help the first responder. - Rescuer #1 continues to administer CPR.
-Rescuer #2 activates the EMS system, if not already done, and brings back an AED, if available. - Rescuer #2 positions herself at the patient's head to maintain an open airway, using either a head tilt - chin lift or a jaw thrust. - Rescuer #1 continues CPR until the second rescuer is ready to replace him. - The second rescuer takes over and continues one-rescuer CPR using the same ratio of 30 compressions to 2 breaths. - The rescuers rotate every 2 minutes (or after about 5 cycles) taking no more than five seconds to change positions. - Rescuers can also plan to stand up during any appropriate interruption of chest compressions (e.g., when the AED delivers an electric shock).
+Rescuer #2 activates the EMS system, if not already done, and brings back an AED, if available. - Rescuer #2 positions herself at the patient's head to give breaths and maintain an open airway, using either a head tilt chin lift or a jaw thrust. - The 2 rescuers perform CPR as a team. - Rescuer #1 continues to give chest compressions. - Rescuer #2 gives breaths. - The rescuers rotate every 2 minutes (or after about 5 cycles) taking no more than five seconds to change positions. - Rescuers can also plan to stand up during any appropriate interruption of chest compressions (e.g., when the AED delivers an electric shock).